 10. PROFESSIONAL: This item is last on my list, but it might be one of the most important.
 Please make sure that the photographer you choose to work with is a professional wedding photographer.
 I know that the term can be widely interpreted.
 (Full-time?
 Part-time?
 Occasional?
 How many weddings have they photographed? etc.) Asking a friend or relative with a DSLR to be your photographer, if they have no experience photographing weddings, can potentially lead to disaster and you could end up with no or very few usable photos from your wedding day.
 For some people, photography may not be that important, so it may not matter if you have photos to look back on from your day.
 But if you do want to make sure you get beautiful, high-quality photos artistically capturing every facet of your wedding day, make sure that you can trust that your photographer is a professional and can work through any scenario or challenge that may be presented.

 I hope this road map and tips will be helpful to you as you navigate your way through the world of Minneapolis wedding photographers.
-If you have any questions or would like to learn more, just give me a call or send a note.
+If you have any questions or would like to learn more about working together for your big day, contact me soon.
 Best of luck and happy wedding planning!